mainmatter/mainmatter.com/src/posts/2024-12-02-trash-in-treasure-out.md

 data-carrying enums, closures, visibility specifiers, _explicit_ conversions, and much more.
 These are neat features that make performant, low-level programming feel as ergonomic as high-level languages.
-Sure, Rust has a learning curve, and thatlearning curve is a result of Rust's tendency to make complexity really _in your face_.
+Sure, Rust has a learning curve, and that learning curve is a result of Rust's tendency to make complexity really _in your face_.

 Make no mistake, every piece of software is complex: it has to run on